What Other Fees Should You Know About When Registering Your Vehicle?

 Vehicle License Tax When Renewing Your Vehicle

 You must also plan to renew your vehicle registration at intervals specified by your state.
-The state will charge either a flat fee or a scaled based on certain factors, including gross vehicle weight, vehicle age, or even fuel efficiency.
+The state will charge either a flat fee or a scale based on certain factors, including gross vehicle weight, vehicle age, or even fuel efficiency.

 Additionally, some states also charge a vehicle license tax (VLT).
 Arizona assesses the VLT according to each $100 of your vehicle’s value, estimating the value of your vehicle as 60% of the original manufacturer’s retail price.
 The total will then decrease by 16.25% during every registration renewal.